Take a look at the structure of the LawCloud system.

 If you have a scans folder that is linked to your scanning device, we can schedule a batch job every 15 minutes to automatically upload the scanned images to a set of scanned folders to LawCloud so that you can drag and drop scans into your client electronic case file.
 You should however consider that disk space is a premium on Cloud based systems and make sure that your scanned files are created in a compressed and low resolution format to economise on space usage.

-LawCloud takes care of all backups ensuring your data is available and that you have a disaster recovery backup plan, giving you peace of mind that your critical information is being looked after.
+LawCloud takes care of all backups ensuring your data is available and that you have a disaster recovery backup plan.
+This gives you you peace of mind that your critical information is being looked after.
 LawWare data is replicated in multiple secure locations for safety and resilience.

-As technologists and Cloud advocates, we are amazed and energised at the transition that is currently happening in the business and technical worlds.
+As technologists and Cloud advocates, we are amazed and energised at the transition currently happening in the business and technical worlds.

 The transition to the Cloud is growing at a tremendous rate and as technology becomes more available, robust and affordable, the opportunities continue to grow.
 The Cloud has become more about business transformation than technology.